 Unsprayed field margins: effects on environment, biodiversity and agricultural practice

 de Snoo G.R.
 (1999) Unsprayed field margins: effects on environment, biodiversity and agricultural practice.
-Landscape and Urban Planning, 46, 151-160
+Landscape and Urban Planning, 46, 151-160.

-This study is summarised as evidence for the intervention(s) shown on the right.
-The icon shows which synopsis it is relevant to.
+This study is summarised as evidence for the following.

 Leave headlands in fields unsprayed (conservation headlands)